Bunnyspa/Corne/README.md

 ![Solder example](https://github.com/Bunnyspa/Corne/blob/main/resources/solder_example.jpg?raw=true)
-![Above image in KiCad](https://github.com/Bunnyspa/Corne/blob/main/resources/solder_example_kicad.jpg?raw=true) The images above shows the backside.
+![Above image in KiCad](https://github.com/Bunnyspa/Corne/blob/main/resources/solder_example_kicad.jpg?raw=true) The images above show the backside.

 To support the PCB reversibility, jumper pads are added (pretty much everywhere).
 The through-hole solder pads themselves are not connected to anything, so you need to connect jumpers together where you solder the pads.